Oussamayousre/Oussamayousre/README.md

 **Oussama Yousr :**

 - 🔭 I’m currently a third year computer science Student with specialization in ML and DL  ...
-- 🌱 I’m currently learning Graph neural networks
+- 🌱 I’m currently learning Generative Models
 - 👯 I’m looking to collaborate on a deep learning project
 - 📫 How to reach me: yousreoussama@gmail.com